hiy17/Shade-Parade/README.md

 ✅⚡ **Correctness and Efficiency**

 **Correctness**

-• Ensures hex codes are correctly sorted by lightness or hue, providing reliable results.
+• Ensures hex codes are correctly sorted by lightness or hue, providing reliable results:

+       I. Lightness: Sorts colors from dark to light.

+       II.
+Hue: Sorts colors according to the ROYGBIV spectrum.

 • Uses Merge Sort, Quick Sort, and Bubble Sort to guarantee proper arrangement based on the selected attribute.

 • Verifies that only correctly formatted hex codes are processed, preventing errors.

 • Restricts inputs to a maximum of 10 hex codes to maintain reliability and avoid processing invalid or excessive data.

 **Efficiency**

 • Merge Sort and Quick Sort are used for larger datasets, leveraging their O(n log n) time complexity for better performance.

-   Bubble Sort, with O(n²) complexity, is included for smaller datasets or educational use.
+• Bubble Sort, with O(n²) complexity, is included for smaller datasets or educational use.

 • Combines efficient sorting algorithms to handle varying input sizes effectively.

 • Offers flexibility by integrating both high-performance algorithms and simpler, intuitive options, ensuring usability across different user needs.

 __________________________________________________________________________________________________________________________________________________________________________________________